Hossin-Azmoud/Blade/NOTES.md

 ## CRUCIAL BUGS:
     [FIXED] There is a bug that shows up when I try to cut from the start of the file.
 I need to fix he updating of lineren->start/lineren->origin apparently this problem accurs only when I try cutting a file.
+    [] The Emoji's have differant size, I have no idea why.. this problem accurs only when I try cutting a file.